 How To Get Started With Trading Signals with TradeSanta?

-To get started with automated trading using technical signals, all you need is to create an account on TradeSanta.
-You may try out the signal bots with a free trial.
+All you need to do to get started with automated trading using technical signals is sign up for a TradeSanta account.
+A free trial of the signal bots is available.
 All you have to do is to connect an exchange you want to trade on and set up a bot.
 TradeSanta’s wizard will guide you through

 Basically, there are two types of trading signals out there: the ones based on technical analysis and those generated by experienced cryptocurrency traders.
 Both of these signals can be automated and added to your trading bot.